-Section 1: The route, profile, and station locations for the East Link Light Rail Project are identified in the following paragraphs (as generally described in the East Link Final EIS):
+Section 1: The route, profile, and station locations for the East Link Light Rail Project are identified in the following paragraphs (as generally described in the East Link Final EIS and 2013 SEPA Addendum):

-A. The route will begin in the existing Downtown Seattle Transit Tunnel and connect to the Central Link light rail system at the International District/Chinatown Station.
+- A. The route will begin in the existing Downtown Seattle Transit Tunnel and connect to the Central Link light rail system at the International District/Chinatown Station.
 It will enter I-90 via the existing D2 roadway, a high occupancy vehicle (HOV) ramp between downtown Seattle and Rainier Avenue.
 The route will be in the center reversible lanes of I-90 across Lake Washington.
-There will be one station in the City of Seattle between Rainier Avenue and 23rd Avenue and one in the City of Mercer Island with entrances at 77th and 80th Avenues SE.

-- B. The route includes an elevated exit of the I-90 center roadway at the Bellevue Way Interchange in the City of Bellevue and will preserve HOV access to and from the west on I-90.
+There will be one station in the City of Seattle between Rainier Avenue and 23rd Avenue and one in the City of Mercer Island with entrances at 77th and 80th Avenues SE. - B. The route includes an elevated exit of the I-90 center roadway at the Bellevue Way Interchange in the City of Bellevue and will preserve HOV access to and from the west on I-90.
 The route will proceed along the east side of Bellevue Way with an elevated station at the existing South Bellevue Park-and-Ride.
 The South Bellevue Station will include construction of a parking garage with approximately 1400 stalls as well as bus-transfer facilities.
-The route will descend from the elevated profile and continue north along the east side of Bellevue Way and 112th Avenue NE toward downtown Bellevue. - C. The route will cross to the west side of 112th Avenue and include an East Main Station with at-grade entrances.
-The route will then enter a tunnel portal at Main Street and proceed north in a tunnel under 110th Avenue NE with a Bellevue Transit Center subway station located under NE 4th Street.
-The station will include two entrances with the northern entrance near NE 6th Street and the southern entrance near NE 2nd Place.
-The route will then turn east on NE 6th Street and transition onto an elevated structure over 112th Avenue NE, I-405, and 116th Avenue NE.
+The route will descend from the elevated profile and continue north along the east side of Bellevue Way in a retained cut adjacent to the Winter's House and transition to at-grade on 112th Avenue SE toward downtown Bellevue. - C. The route will cross to the west side of 112th Avenue at-grade at SE 15th Street with 112th Avenue SE raised over the light rail.
+The route continues at-grade on 112th Avenue with SE 4th Street closed except for emergency vehicle access and includes an East Main Street station with at-grade entrances.
+The route will then enter a tunnel portal at Main Street and proceed north in a tunnel under 110th Avenue NE and turn east to the south side of NE 6th Street with a downtown Bellevue above grade station.
+The station will include two entrances with the west entrance near 110th Avenue NE and the east entrance near 112th Avenue NE.
+The route will then transition onto an elevated structure over 112th Avenue NE, I-405, and 116th Avenue NE.
 The light-rail route then turns north into the former BNSF Railway corridor and continues to an elevated Hospital Station on the north side of NE 8th Street with entrances also on the north side of NE 8th Street.
-The tunnel route in downtown Bellevue is contingent upon the City of